BlackHolePerturbationToolkit/OsculatingOrbitalElements/README.md

 The user can specify the function for the force or make use of the following models included with the package:

-SchwarzFastGSF[p, e, &xi;]: Fast first order Gravitatinoal Self Force Model for p<12 and e<0.2.
+SchwarzFastGSF[p, e, &xi;]: Fast first order Gravitational Self Force Model for p<12 and e<0.2.

 SchwarzGasDrag[p, e, &xi;]: Relativistic gas drag model for Schwarzschild spacetime.